KnightCoder27/KnightCoder27/README.md

 - 👋 Hi, S Krish Here and You?
 - 👀 Interested in Computer Stuffs
 - 🌱 PS: Obviosuly, Not a Typical Nerd.
-- 💞️ Happy collaborate in Projects
+- 💞️ Happy to collaborate in Projects
 - 📫 You know How to Reach me

 <!---